 - The heat pump should be located outside in close proximity to the areas of hot water use (e.g. bathroom, kitchen, ablution room) to minimize transmission losses.
-In case of a split system, the distance between the heat pump outside and the hot water storage tank inside should be minimal. - The incorporation of an inverter or buffer tank is recommended to reduce the likelihood of the heat pump switching on and off unnecessarily. - The heat pump should comply with the minimum COP specified in the article 301.03 'HVAC Efficiency & Controls'. - Sufficient space should be left around the heat pump components to enable maintenance access. - The heat pump should be located on a south facing wall to obtain a higher source temperature.
-Adequate air flow should be available around the unit. - The pipes, ducts and hot water storage tanks should be insulated to reduce heat losses. - Possible emergency back-up systems are electric immersion heaters and boilers. - The heat pump and associated hot water storage tank and thermodynamic solar panels (if applicable) may change the loads imposed on the structure of the building.
+In case of a split system, the distance between the heat pump outside and the hot water storage tank inside should be minimal. - The incorporation of an inverter or buffer tank is recommended to reduce the likelihood of the heat pump switching on and off unnecessarily. - The heat pump should comply with the minimum COP specified in the article 301.03 'HVAC Efficiency & Controls'. - Sufficient space should be left around the heat pump components to enable maintenance access. - The unit should be located on a south facing wall to obtain a higher source temperature.
+Adequate air flow should be available around the unit. - The pipes, ducts and hot water storage tanks should be insulated to reduce heat losses. - Possible emergency back-up systems are electric immersion heaters and boilers. - The heat pump and associated hot water storage tank may change the loads imposed on the structure of the building.
 This should be considered in the structural design. - All pipes, collectors or fixings that penetrate the building envelope should be properly weather protected and sealed.
-Caulking of small gaps around the pipes is recommended to ensure the air tightness of the building. - Condensation disposed by the heat pump should be drained appropriately. - The heat pump system should incorporate appropriate safety devices and controls to regulate temperatures and pressures within the system.
+Caulking of small gaps around the pipes is recommended to ensure the air tightness of the building. - Condensation disposed by the heat pump should be drained appropriately. - The air source heat pump system should incorporate appropriate safety devices and controls to regulate temperatures and pressures within the system.
 Temperature and pressure relief valves should be provided for pipes and tanks receiving hot water or steam. - Provisions should be made to prevent scalding: A thermostatic mixing valve or a tempering valve can limit the temperature of water delivered to the bathrooms and kitchens.

-- Annual domestic hot water demand calculation. - Design calculations for the solar water heating system. - Structural dead and live load calculations demonstrating that the roof has the capacity to support the solar thermal water heaters. - Architectural drawings which indicate the location of the solar thermal water heating equipment. - Extract of the tender specifications, material schedule or bill of quantities indicating the solar thermal water heating requirement.
+- Annual domestic hot water demand calculation - Design calculations for the solar water heating system - Structural dead and live load calculations demonstrating that the roof has the capacity to support the solar water heaters - Architectural drawings which indicate the location of the solar water heating equipment - Plumbing riser detail of the solar water heating components.
+This diagram must clearly identify the following: - Municipal water feed - Designated location of the solar collectors, hot water storage tank and pump package - Hot water connection to the domestic appliances